grepeverything/Solana-Paper-Wallet-with-Staking/index.md

 solana-keygen new --no-bip39-passphrase -s -o nonce-account.json
 ```

+The hot wallet will fund the nonce account and be delegated as the nonce authority.

-Fund the nonce account (0.0015 SOL for rent):
+Create and fund the nonce account (0.0015 SOL for rent):

 ```bash
 solana create-nonce-account nonce-account.json 0.0015
 ```

-Save the public key and nonce value:
+Save the public key and copy to the Data USB:

 ```bash
 solana address -k nonce-account.json > nonce-account-address.txt